Dre Campbell Farm

 Birds

-Additionally, some birds are notorious for pecking at ripe fruits, causing unsightly damage and reducing yield.
+Some birds are notorious for pecking at ripe fruits.
+This behavior causes unsightly damage and reduces the overall yield.

 Fruit bags effectively deter birds from accessing the fruits.
 This preserves the fruits’ appearance and quality.